-Once you have decided which university to study at, the next big decision you will need to make is where to live.
-Your living environment is very important as you need to feel comfortable and safe in order to enjoy your time at university.
+As a student in London, your accommodation plays a big part in your overall student experience.
+Your living environment is very important as you need to feel comfortable and safe to enjoy your time at university.

-There are three popular options for international students in London:
+There are three popular accommodation options for international students in London.

 The majority of universities in London provide accommodation in halls of residence for their students.